-TIP In the 'Contact and residency details' section of the application, there's the option for 'nominated access'.
+In the 'Contact details' section of the application, there's the option for your child to add your name for 'nominated access'.
 This allows you to contact UCAS - or the universities they have applied to - on their behalf to discuss the status of their application.
-Just make sure you have their Personal ID handy and can
+Just make sure you have their Personal ID handy and can answer basic security questions when you call.